MrBounty/PZ-Mod---Doc/How to make a custom skill\perk.md

 	xp10 = 9000,
 }
 ```
 Parent is the category.
-Here we use a custom category but a category use already existing category like crafting
+Here we use a custom category but a already existing category like crafting can be use

 ## Add xp to the skill